KDE/digikam-doc/main_window/people_view.rst

     :alt:
     :align: center

-    The digiKam Face Management Icon-View With New Recognized Faces as **Agnès** Name
+    The digiKam Face Management Icon-View With New Recognized Automatically Faces as **Agnès** Name

 Face Recognition is faster than Face Detection but it still makes sense to click **Settings** and confine the scan to certain albums or tags in the Albums tab, e.g. to the **Unknown** tag.
 In the **Settings** tab we can play with the balance between speed and accuracy and two checkboxes.
 The first is explained by the text above it.